zoriya/ComSquare/README.md

 ## Informations

 During the development we will update and create documentations about the SNES and the emulator, we will use [GitHub Projects](https://github.com/AnonymusRaccoon/ComSquare/projects) page and [GitHub Wiki](https://github.com/AnonymusRaccoon/ComSquare/wiki) to inform you about "everything".
+The documentation can be found to [ComSquare Documentation](https://anonymusraccoon.github.io/ComSquare/)

 ### Licence